csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 title: Hello World Lab
 ---

+In this lab, we will guide you in downloading, opening, compiling, executing and breaking (!) your very first program.
+It is customary to start the study of a programming language with an ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, that simply display "Hello World".
+Although such a program has no real interest nor purpose, it is used to make sure that your set-up is correctly configured, and to guide you gently in the discovery of programs and their language!

 # Your First Program

 ## Opening Your First Program

 #.
-Download HelloWorld.zip from the same place where you downloaded this instructions file and save it on your computer.
+Download [HelloWorld.zip](https://github.com/csci-1301/csci-1301.github.io/blob/main/code/Welcome.zip?raw=true) and save it on your computer.
 #.
-Unzip the program file.
+Unzip the program file^[Be careful: some file explorers will simply _preview_ the (zip) archive if you simply double-click on it, but most IDE will not accept to open a file if it has not been actually extracted / unziped!] .

-    - on Windows, right click and choose "Extract all"
+    - on Windows: right click and choose "Extract all"
-    - on macOS: double-click the .zip file
+    - on macOS: double-click the `.zip` file
     - on Linux: [right click and choose "Extract" or "Open with Ark"](https://www.wikihow.com/Unzip-Files-in-Linux)

 #.
 Go in the HelloWorld folder that was created.
 #.
 Double-click on `HelloWorld.sln` file
 #.
-Clicking the `.sln` file should launch your default C\# IDE that you installed previously.
+Clicking the `.sln` file should launch your default C\# IDE that [you installed previously](software_install.html) or that is pre-loaded on the computer lab you are using.

     - If you get prompted for which application to use, choose the IDE you installed previously.
     - If the IDE does not launch or launches in a different program, right click on the `.sln` file and look for an option to `open with`, then select to open it with the IDE you installed previously.

+Question:
+~ Have you actually checked where the HelloWorld (zip) archive was hosted?
+Was it on a trustworthy website?
+If yes, is it trustworthy because of the [domain name](https://en.wikipedia.org/wiki/Domain_name), because we told you to do so, or for some other reasons?

 Question:
 ~  How is an IDE different from other types of software?
 Identify 3 differences between an IDE and a web browser.
 Can you identify 3 similarities?